dbushell/deno_tail_lines/README.md

 const lines = new TextDecoder().decode(stdout).split('\n');
 ```

-This is slower than above (until `readLines` balloons), but more consistent and relatively fast for all use cases.
+This is slower than above (until `readLines` balloons) but more consistent and relatively fast for all use cases.

 ## License